What Is The Home Appraiser Appraising?

 What do appraisers look for?
-This is a question I have been asked by many clients over the years.
+This is a question many clients have asked me over the years.
 A visit from a home appraiser is an inevitable part of selling your home.

-Even if your buyer is happy to pay what you ask and loves the place, the lender will still require that an objective third party – in the form of a professional appraiser – come through the home to determine its value.
+Even if your buyer is happy to pay what you ask and loves the place, the lender will still require that an objective third party – a professional appraiser – come through the home to determine its value.

 Their opinion of value is what’s known as an appraisal.

-The fear, of course, on the seller’s part, is that their home is, for some reason, not going to appraise.
-Keep in mind, folks, that a house not appraising is a rarity!
+The fear, of course, on the seller’s part is that their home is, for some reason, not going to appraise accurately.

-For the appraiser to do his or her job is figuring out the value of a property, they must understand quite a bit about the construction and maintenance of a home to do a good job.
+For the appraiser to figure out the value of a property, they must understand quite a bit about the construction and maintenance of a home to do a good job.
 This is part of what an appraiser looks for.

 What is a Home Appraiser?

-In order to accurately provide a value to the lender, an independent home appraiser is hired to evaluate the fair market value.
-A home appraiser uses data to estimate this value based on the property’s many characteristics, including the size, location, amenities, and condition.
+An independent home appraiser is hired to evaluate the fair market value to provide an accurate value to the lender.
+A home appraiser uses data to estimate this value based on the property’s many characteristics, including the size, location, amenities, upgrades, and condition.

-They will compare your home to others that have recently sold in the area to arrive at their estimation of value.
-In order to do an appraisal, an appraiser needs to be licensed.
+They will compare your home to others recently sold in the area to estimate their value.
+To do an appraisal, an appraiser needs to be licensed.

 The majority of all real estate appraisers will use what is known as the Uniform Residential Appraisal Report.
-This is a standardized appraisal document that will be filled out and sent back to the lender that ordered the appraisal.
+You can see what it looks like in this PDF example.

-The lender that is granting the mortgage to a buyer will use it to determine whether they want to lend on a particular property.
+The lender granting the mortgage to a buyer will use it to determine whether they want to lend on a particular property.

-The information that is found in the report is what’s known as “comparable sales”.
-Home appraisers will make adjustments in their appraisal report based on numerous factors compared to the subject property.
+The information that is found in the report is what’s known as “comparable sales.”
+Home appraisers will adjust their appraisal report based on numerous factors compared to the subject property.

 A home appraiser plays a significant role in many real estate transactions because it is their opinion of value in which the lender makes a lending judgment.